shikokuchuo/mirai/README.md

 The daemons interface may also be used to send tasks for computation to remote daemon processes on the network.

-Call `daemons()` specifying ‘url’ as a character value the host network address and a port that is able to accept incoming connections.
+Call `daemons()` specifying ‘url’ as a character string the host network address and a port that is able to accept incoming connections.

-The examples below use an illustrative local network IP address of ‘10.75.33.40’.
+The examples below use an illustrative local network IP address of ‘10.75.48.93’.

 A port on the host machine also needs to be open and available for inbound connections from the local network, illustratively ‘5555’ in the